 Reflect on those two reasons and add a few of your own.
-God motivates us in many ways to say no to sin and yes to Him.
+God motivates us in many ways to say no to sin and yes to him.

-Jesus loves me.
+- Porn makes me suffer. - Jesus loves me.

 Once, I heard a brilliant teaching on the need for adding rules to the Bible.
 If that sounds bad, it wasn't.
 It was wise.